 Then select the languages in which the ad will be displayed (1.), and the location where the ad is supposed to be shown (2.).

-The Google Ads settings offers a variety of options to make your ads even better – by using dynamic variables, for example, or by turning DSA campaigns on… But now we’re going to discuss the basic steps which will take us to launching our campaign, and leave the more advanced options for later.
-What we’re interested in right now is synchronization options.
+The Google Ads settings offer a variety of options to make your ads even better – by using dynamic variables, for example, or by turning DSA campaigns on… But now we’re going to discuss the basic steps which will take us to launching our campaign, and leave the more advanced options for later.
+What we’re interested in right now are synchronization options.

 1. PPC Bee sets the budget during synchronization.
 After you turn it off, you can set the budget manually in Google Ads.

 2. It sets CPC during synchronization.
 After you turn it off, you can set CPC manually in Google Ads.

 3. This option deletes all manually created keywords, leaving only those created in PPC Bee.

 4. If this option is turned off, PPC Bee will delete your ad texts; if it’s turned on, the texts will be only put on hold and assigned a label so that you know it was PPC Bee that put them on hold.